goFrendiAsgard/zaruba/README.md

 ## 💡 Solution

 Creating __clear instructions/checklists__ might help in most cases.
-For example, suppose your tasks are serial.
-Then, you can turn them into an excellent [shell script](https://www.shellscript.sh/first.html), which is all you need.

 But, if your workflow is more complicated, you need a __better automation tool__ like Zaruba.

 Zaruba allows you to __simplify your workflow__ by letting you: